mumerabbasi/FireGPT/README.md

 # FireGPT

 FireGPT is a comprehensive system for wildfire intelligence and management.
 It leverages AI agents, geospatial data, and fire spread models to provide real-time insights and decision support for firefighting operations.
+Please find the project report [here](report/FireGPT.pdf).

 ## Features